Richmond Palmer: Cyprus

 On 8 November 1933, Palmer became governor and Commander-in Chief of Cyprus.
 Cyprus had been annexed by Britain when the Ottoman Empire joined with Germany and Austro-Hungary in World War I and, in 1925, had become a British Crown Colony.
 In 1931, there had been serious riots of Greek Cypriots demanding Enosis, the union with Greece.
 Government House in Nicosia had been burned down.

 He also arrived in the middle of a two years' drought which brought the Cypriots to the brink of famine, destroyed a great proportion of their crops and livestock, and added to their heavy burden of debt.

 Palmer therefore found himself having to govern at a difficult time of high tensions in the island with Cypriots seeking self-determination.
 One of the causes was failure of Colonial officials in too many cases to learn Greek or Turkish, the languages of the island, and of their consequent lack of touch with the inhabitants.
 Palmer insisted upon a knowledge of these languages.

 His rule in Cyprus was a strict one and his style of leadership was known to the people of Cyprus as "Palmerist dictatorship" or "Palmerocracy" (Παλμεροκρατία).

 There he completed the scheme for the improvement of the port of Famagusta.
 A scheme for the reconstruction and development of the port was started in May 1931, and all work under contract was completed in March 1933.
 Subsidiary work on the scheme was completed in 1935, and the new harbour, which could not previously take ships of more than 2,000 tons, was enlarged to accommodate ships of from 8,000 to 9,000 tons.

 He retired on 4 July 1939.

 Honours

 He was awarded several honours throughout his career, being appointed C.M.G in 1922, C.B.E in 1924 and K.C.M.G in 1933.
 He was also appointed a Knight of Grace of the Order of St. John on 22 May 1936.

 Later life

 Palmer returned to Langham House, Oakham in Rutland.
-In July 1940, after his family were evacuated to the United States of America, he went to live in Keswick to practice law providing legal aid.
+In July 1940, after his family were evacuated to the United States of America, he went to live in Keswick to practice as a barrister in Liverpool and on the Northern Circuit providing legal aid.

 He wrote extensively about his African experiences in retirement.